Visiting CavershaM Court

 The gardens are open to the public every day, except Christmas Day, 8 a.m. to dusk.
 The gazebo and vaults are open when a gardener is on site.
 Special events are sometimes held as well.

-The gardens (RG4 7AD) are located on Church Road (A4074), about 300 metres from Caversham Bridge.
-The main entrance is between St Peter's Church and The Griffin pub
+The gardens (RG4 7AD) are located on Church Road (A4074) about 300 metres from Caversham Bridge.
+The main entrance is between St Peter's Church and The Griffin pub (see Google map below)

-Parking is limited nearby - your best bet is on The Warren - but there is disabled parking at the main gates in Church Road, from where there is wheelchair access to and around Caversham Court including the disabled toilets.
+Parking is limited nearby - your best bet is on The Warren - but there is disabled parking at the main gate in Church Road, from which there is wheelchair access to and around Caversham Court including the disabled toilets.

 There is a bike rack inside the main gates.

 Buses 22, 24, X39/X40 all stop on Bridge Street near Caversham Bridge, a short distance away.

 We ask that you respect these historic gardens:-

 dogs are welcome but on a lead, please

 please use the bike rack, no cycling allowed

 bring a picnic, but please do not light a barbecue